 A Tiny Sealed Under-the-Sea World: How to Make a Mini Fish Terrarium (No Real Fish, All the Charm)

-Before we start, let’s clear the air (or in this case, the “water”): this isn’t about keeping actual fish in a jar.
+Before we start, let’s clear the air (or in this case, the “water”), we aren’t keeping actual fish in a jar here.

 It’s like the snow globe’s breezy cousin who decided they’d rather live in a seaside apartment instead of a winter village.